javascript-tutorial/en.javascript.info/1-js/1-getting-started/1-intro/article.md

 <li>...There are other codenames like "Trident", "Chakra" for different versions of IE, "Nitro" and "SquirrelFish" for Safari etc.</li>
 </ul>

+The codenames are usually used when searching for detailed information in the internet.
+Also, we'll use them further to be more exact.
+Instead of the words "Chrome supports feature..." we'd rather say "V8 supports feature...", not just because it's more precise, but because that also implies Opera and Node.JS.

 [smart header="Compilation and interpretation"]
 There are in fact two general approaches to execute programs: "compilers" and "interpreters".